TGL

 Direct owner · peer-to-peer

-You have the authority and information to resolve it alone
+You have authority and information to resolve it alone

 It affects only your own work or one other person